Introduction to Cisco WAAS

 Allows you to use troubleshooting tools.
 (This drawer appears only when a device or device group is chosen, not at the global level.)

-Allows you to configure the main WAAS services and settings.
+Allows you to configure the main WAAS services (file, print, and application acceleration) and other settings.

 Allows you to manage user accounts, passwords, licenses, and virtual blades, and view the system log.